eskapandr/DataLearn/DE-101/Module02/README.md

 select * from total_results
 order by 4 desc;
 ```
 ### 3.6.
-Annual profit and YoY dynamics by customer segment
+Annual profit and YoY profit dynamics by segment
 ```sql
 with segment_profit_year(year, segment, profit) as